cgat-developers/ruffus/doc/cheatsheet.rst

 ************************************************************************************************

 ================================================
-2. Print dependency graph if you necessary
+2. Print dependency graph if necessary
 ================================================

 - For a graphical flowchart in ``jpg``, ``svg``, ``dot``, ``png``, ``ps``, ``gif`` formats::